Billy Baxter (poker player): Poker career

-Baxter has won seven World Series of Poker bracelets.
+Baxter has won seven World Series of Poker bracelets over four decades.
 All of Baxter's bracelets are in lowball games, notably Razz, Deuce-to-Seven and California Lowball (draw).
 He ranks second all-time in non-Hold'em bracelets (7) behind Phil Ivey (10).

+Baxter won an Ace-to-Five Lowball event at the 1981 Super Bowl of Poker.
+He won a Deuce To 7 Lowball event at the 1990 Super Bowl of Poker.

 Baxter is known for staking Stu Ungar to the buy-in for Ungar's victory in the Main Event of the 1997 WSOP.
 Thereafter, he entered into an arrangement to stake Ungar in tournaments, but this was cut short by Ungar's continuing personal problems which led to the latter's death in 1998.

 As of 2017, his total live tournament winnings exceed $2,600,000.
 His 35 cashes at the WSOP account for $1,093,044 of those winnings.

 World Series of Poker bracelets

 Baxter's poker income court case

 Although Baxter is best known for his on-table poker accomplishments and staking Stu Ungar, he is also known for the case of William E. Baxter Jr. vs. the United States.

 Baxter indeed sued the government for a $178,000 tax refund.

 It was the judge's ruling that Baxter's poker winnings should be classified as "earned income", contrary to its previous classification of "unearned income" which was taxable up to 70 percent.
 Thus, in the process, Baxter's victory in this case has helped all American poker players by providing equal tax status to those earning a living as professional poker players.